jsmead39/raidsunlimited/resources/design-document.md

 The functionality here does not need to be accounted for in your design.

-5. Proposed Architecture Overview
+## 5. Proposed Architecture Overview
-Describe broadly how you are proposing to solve for the requirements you described in Section 2.
-This may include class diagram(s) showing what components you are planning to build.
-You should argue why this architecture (organization of components) is reasonable.
-That is, why it represents a good data flow and a good separation of concerns.
-Where applicable, argue why this architecture satisfies the stated requirements.

 Database: DynamoDB database will be used to store user data, raid data, and other necessary information

-Frontend: Frontend will be developed as a web-based interface, we will use webpack for the majority of this and use HTML, CSS, and Javascrip languages.
+Frontend: Frontend will be developed as a web-based interface, we will use webpack for the majority of this and use HTML, CSS, and Javascript languages.
 This will communicate with the backend using RESTful APIs

 Backend : Lambda Functions will handle operations for user registration, raid creating, raid search, role sign-up , feedback, etc.  Each Lambda will be designed to handle a specific task.